-- Have a high school diploma or G.E.D.

-- Pass the entrance examination
+- Have a high school diploma, G.E.D., or equivalent - Pass the entrance examination

-- Background check and drug screening where applicable

 Please see Program Handbook and Externship Manual for additional program policies.

 To receive an Associate of Science Degree in Medical Assisting, students must complete 36.5 credit hours in their major and 24.0 credit hours in the General Education courses for a total of 60.5 credit hours (1304 clock hours).
 This degree program can be completed in 16 months (64 weeks) for full-time students or in 22 months (88 weeks) for part-time students.
 Evening students will be required to complete the externship portion of the program during the day.